ramblingsofadev/docs/http-requests.md

 <h3 id="stream-bodies">Stream Bodies</h3>

 Sometimes, bodies might be too big to hold entirely in memory.
-This is where `StreamBody` comes in handy:
+This is where `StreamBody` comes in handy.

 ```php
 use Aphiria\IO\Streams\Stream;